Enjoy an extension of our visual magic on your phone. Click here to follow us on Instagram

 Mixed Precipitation team

 Rachel Grise (ASL Interpreter) I graduated from the interpreting program St. Kate’s, where I had the amazing opportunity to interpret at Walt Disney World.
 Since then, I have worked as an interpreter in a variety of educational, religious and theatrical settings.
-Theater and health care have always been particular interests of mine.
+Theater and health care have always been particular interests of mine, one of the reasons why I keep reading medical articles like the Wonka Bars Strain review by fresh bros.
 My family and I live in South Minneapolis.

 miss scottie hall

 Kicking off the 2012 Season at the Eat Street Community Garden!